 H2: Foundations of AI-Driven Content Curation

-AI-driven content curation reorganizes the grunt work of discovery and selection so teams can focus on judgement and storytelling.
-At its core, this approach uses `NLP`, classification models, and automation to find, tag, summarize, and surface relevant content across massive streams.
+AI-driven content curation changes the hard work of finding and choosing content, allowing teams to focus on judgment and storytelling.
+This approach relies on NLP, classification models, and automation to find, tag, summarize, and highlight relevant content from large data streams.
 That means instead of manually scanning dozens of feeds, teams get prioritized items, topic clusters, and short takeaways ready for editorial review.

 What AI does well: